JackBilbo/lxn-dg808s/README.md

 <h2>New in this version</h2>

 - New topographic map.
 Takes a few seconds to load initially.
-If map fails to load, restart the flight (esc/restart).
+If map fails to load (i.e. no loading progress bar on startup), restart the flight (esc/restart).

 - new and changed Keybindings (identical to bindings in the AS33 to make binding life easier):
   - Next/previous waypoint: transponder(1000) inc/dec